Transforming Ocean Conservation in California

-In California, The Conservancy has a team of scientists, technologists and conservation practitioners testing new, collaborative ways to protect ocean resources and coastal communities.
+In California, TNC has a team of scientists, technologists and conservation practitioners testing new, collaborative ways to protect ocean resources and coastal communities.
 We are demonstrating what innovative ocean management can look like—not only in California, but around the world.

 PARTNERING WITH FISHING COMMUNITIES TO IMPROVE OUR FISHERIES AND OCEAN HEALTH